 Wizard of Oz producer, Sam Zimbalist, bought 40 acres in Valley Center in 1941 and lived there until his death in 1958.
 He lived in an adobe home on Fruitvale rd., built in 1888, which still sits there today.
 It is said that couriers from MGM would make regular runs from Hollywood to Valley Center with scripts and production documents for him.
 Celebrity friends would also make the drive for getaway visits.

 Jack Haley, who most of us know as the Tin Man in the 1939 version of the Wizard of Oz also lived out here.
 I have not been able to get a street name yet, but I do know that his house burned down in the 2003 cedar fire.
 Apparently he was a cattle rancher at the time that he lived out here.

-Piecing the already interesting story of two Oz members living out there are some very curious streets with names directly tied to the movie.
+Piecing the already interesting story are some very curious streets with names directly tied to the movie.
 If you take Fruitvale rd. as far north as you can, you will eventually run into a road named The Yellow Brick rd.
 Once you begin driving down this old, scenic road take note of the side roads: Wizard Way, Dorothy Lane, Emerald City Dr. and Ozland Ave.